nautobot/nautobot-app-golden-config/docs/navigating-backup.md

 ### Backup Path Template

 The `backup_path_template` setting gives you a way to dynamically place each device's configuration file in the repository file structure.
 This setting uses the GraphQL query configured for the plugin.
 It works in a similar way to the Backup Repository Matching Rule above.
 Since the setting uses a GraphQL query, any valid Device model method is available.
-The plugin renders the values from the query, using Jinja, to the relative path and file name in which to store a given device's configuration inside its backup repository.
+The plugin renders the values from the query, using Jinja2, to the relative path and file name in which to store a given device's configuration inside its backup repository.
 This may seem complicated, but the equivalent of `obj` by example would be:

 ```python
 obj = Device.objects.get(name="nyc-rt01")